 During the first year after menarche, most times, 75% of your cycle is irregular.
-The third year after menarche, 60-80% of adolescents’ cycles last between 21-35 days.
+In the third year after menarche, 60-80% of adolescents’ cycles last between 21-35 days.

-Sometimes, it’s difficult to understand these irregularities and all the reasons behind them.
+Sometimes, it’s difficult to understand these irregularities and their reasons.

 What is Adolescence?

-Adolescence represents all psychological and physiological changes due to reproductive maturation that every woman faces.
+Adolescence represents all psychological and physiological changes due to every woman’s reproductive maturation.